Pelindaba Lavender is a premier grower of lavender plants, distiller of lavender essential oils and handcrafter of lavender-based products.

 2012 – Pelindaba Lavender La Conner, Washington

-The opening of a new store and product gallery in the historic downtown area of La Conner, Washington not far from the ferry to San Juan Island in March 2012 provides us with a new mainland demonstration store as we begin to develop the infrastructure for our future franchising program, building further on the experience of our licensing trial program.
+Though not originally in the plan, at her request we take over the product gallery originally opened by one of our employees who took out a Pelindaba Lavender retail license for the historic downtown area of La Conner, Washington, not far from the ferry to San Juan Island in March 2012.
+This provides us with a new mainland demonstration store as we begin to develop the infrastructure for our future franchising program, building further on the experience of our licensing trial program.

 2014-15 – Pelindaba Lavender Franchising